 The Main Window is where the image processing is done.
-It shows you the image you are currently working on along with any area you have selected and the boundary box you have specified.
+It shows you the image you are currently working on along with any area you have selected and the boundary box you have specified for the reference object.
+Its title bar shows the name of the file you are currently working on along with its position in the Work Queue (Described in section 3.2) if it was obtained from there.